DIY Learning Alphabet Sensory Bottles are easy to make and allow for loads of letter practice.

 From games to just getting used to the letters, your kid is going to love listening, turning and watching this Alphabet Sensory Bottle.

-- Empty Water Bottle (personally I like Voss bottled water because you can stand the bottle up on either end)
+- Empty Water Bottle (personally I like these bottled water bottles because you can stand the bottle up on either end)

 - Uncooked Rice